Welton, East Riding of Yorkshire: History

 Human activity in the parish dates to the prehistoric period, Redcliff, on the Humber bank at the boundary with the neighbouring parish of North Ferriby is evidenced to have been a trading site during the period of the Roman conquest of Britain (1st century AD), evidence of iron working at the site has also been found.
 A linear Roman villa existed at Welton Wold, thought to be the earliest example in the East Riding, the Roman villa was demolished by 340 AD, and the entire location destroyed by quarrying in the 20th century.

-Both Wauldby and Welton were recorded in the Doomsday survey of the 11th century.
+Both Wauldby and Welton were recorded in Domesday Book in the 11th century.

-At the time of the first enclosure act affecting Welton (1751) the banks of the Humber were improved, preventing flooding of approximately 300 acre of "Welton Ings", with drains constructed, and roads made to access the improved pasture.
+At the time of the first inclosure act affecting Welton (1751) the banks of the Humber were improved, preventing flooding of approximately 300 acre of "Welton Ings", with drains constructed, and roads made to access the improved pasture.
 A further 1500 acre were enclosed by a second 1772 act.

 The parish was enlarged in 1888 by adding part of the chapelry of Melton and then absorbed the rest of it in 1935; the township of Wauldby became part of the parish in 1935.

 Industrial development altered the physical geography of the parish during the 20th century; in 1892 the only development was a brick and tile works on the Humber bank, excluding numerous small pits dug in the wolds for chalk extraction.
 In the 1920s the Humber Portland Cement Co.
 Ltd. was established, and a quarry Melton Bottom Quarry opened.
 Clay extraction for the cement works became extensive and eventually extended westwards along the Humber bank into Welton Ings.
 A tin smelting works Capper Pass, Melton opened in 1937.
 By 2000 the cement works and smelter had closed, with some residual chalk processing activity (Quicklime manufacture) at the cement works site.
 In the early 2000 the industrial sites began to be redeveloped into warehousing and manufacturing estates (named 'Melton Park'); additionally the Melton West industrial estate (2007, extended 2011), and another Melton Park (or Melton Business Park) industrial/commercial estate (begun 2007) were built on a mostly greenfield site between the A63 and railway line, and increased the area given over to non-agricultural development beyond that used by the earlier cement and tin works.
 Part of the former clay pits in Welton Ings were used as an artificial late, Welton Waters, of 100 acre, and used for recreational sailing, and other activities.
 As of 2012, quarrying at Melton Bottom Quarry continues.

 By 1970 greenhouse based horticulture had started to be developed south of Welton village – this became extensive and extended westwards into the neighbouring parish of Elloughton-cum-Brough by the 1980s; by 2006 this had been reduced in scale, in part due to the expansion of the suburban outskirts of Brough, which by 2006 extended into the western fringe of the parish.